Simultaneous Estimation of Non-Gaussian Components and their Correlation Structure: A General Generative Model for Precision Matrices

 where the $u_{ij}=u_{ji}$ are symmetric non-negative random variables, with $u_{ii}>0$.
 The model (\ref{eqn:genemodel2}) generalizes the model (\ref{eqn:lambda}) of $\Lam$ in the main text which is recovered for $\theta_{ii}=1$ and $\theta_{ij}=-1$.

 From the discussion of (\ref{eqn:lambda}), it follows that $\bfOme$ is always a strictly diagonally dominant matrix.
-We now show that $\Lam$ defined in (\ref{eqn:genemodel2}) has the same property.\\ {\bf Proposition.} {\it For $\bfOme$ as in (\ref{eqn:omega}), if $\theta_{ii}\geq|\theta_{ij}|$ for all $i$ and $j$, $\Lam$ is a strictly diagonally dominant matrix.} \begin{proof} It is sufficient to prove that for all $i$, $\lambda_{ii}>\sum_{j\neq i}|\lambda_{ij}|$.
+We now show that $\Lam$ defined in (\ref{eqn:genemodel2}) has the same property. \begin{Prop} For $\bfOme$ as in (\ref{eqn:omega}), if $\theta_{ii}\geq|\theta_{ij}|$ for all $i$ and $j$, $\Lam$ is a strictly diagonally dominant matrix. \end{Prop} \begin{proof} It is sufficient to prove that for all $i$, $\lambda_{ii}>\sum_{j\neq i}|\lambda_{ij}|$.
 We compute

 Since $\theta_{ii}>0$, $u_{ii} >0$, and $u_{ij}\ge 0$, the proposition follows. \end{proof} Since $\Lam$ is symmetric and strictly diagonally dominant, it is also invertible and positive definite~\citep[Theorem 6.1.10]{horn1985matrix}.